Ethan-Leone-9134/Pi-2-Uno-Connection/README.md

 ## Example code
 The repository includes an example of the connection that allows the raspberry pi to modify the values of digital output pins on the arduino.

+### Protocal
+The python converts the data into a three digit integer.
+This integer is then converted and sent over to the arduino, which converts the integer into usable information (Pin and Value).

 ### Python
 The file `.py` houses the assoicated custom functions for the raspberry pi
 #### Functions